digitalgeogsg/digitalgeogsg.github.io/src/content/blog/2025-sponsored-sessions.md

 + "Politics of AI and the Environment."
 Organized by Jenny Goldstein (Cornell University) and Eric Nost (University of Guelph).
 + "Data, Housing, and Planning."
 Organized by Rob Kitchin, Juliette Davret, Carla Kayanan (Maynooth), and Taylor Shelton (Georgia State University).
 + "Engaging Publics, Envisioning Futures: Geographic Scholarship in Action."
 Organized by Serin Houston (Mount Holyoke College) and Dan Trudeau (Macalester College).
 + "Globalization's New Trends: Digital Platform Geoeconomy, Geopolitics, and Uneven Development."
-Organized by Jane Zheng (UW Madison) and Hyejin Yoon (UW Milwaukee).
+Organized by Jane Zheng (University of Wisconsin, Madison) and Hyejin Yoon (University of Wisconsin, Milwaukee).